 Before we read this list, I want to present a concept that has been life-changing for me-understanding that I can’t control my feelings, but I can control my behavior.

 Feelings are an important part of human life.
 Some feelings we enjoy, like happiness, confidence, and love.
 Other feelings we don’t enjoy, like fear and loneliness.

 I used to try to change or ignore my negative feelings-but it never helped.
 We can’t control our feelings, we can not make them go away.
 Just like we don’t say, “I digest my food,” or “I circulated my blood.”
 They just happen.
 The best way to handle feelings is to acknowledge them, accept them, and learn from them.

 On the other hand, we can control our reactions and behaviors.
 We are completely responsible for our behavior regardless of our feelings.
 (This is where it’s important to know our purpose or goal, so we can stay on track in doing what needs to be done.
 More on this in the future.)

-This list below are seven behaviors that we can control.
-With practice we can stop them altogether and live a much happier life.
+This list below is seven behaviors that we can control.
+With practice, we can stop them altogether and live a much happier life.
 Being aware of these behaviors in ourselves is the first step to creating a happier life.